 Financial assets and financial liabilities are recognised when the entity becomes a party to the contractual provisions to the instrument.
 For financial assets, this is equivalent to the date that the company commits itself to either purchase or sell the asset (ie trade date accounting is adopted).
-Financial instruments are initially measured at fair value plus transaction costs except where the instrument is classified "at fair value through profit and loss" in which case transaction costs are expensed to profit and loss immediately.
+Financial instruments are initially measured at fair value plus transaction costs except where the instrument is classified "at fair value through profit and loss" in which case transaction costs are recognised immediately as expenses in profit or loss.

-Financial Instruments of the company comprise of cash and cash equivalents, trade receivables, and trade payables.
-They are expressed at fair value in the financial statements, which is cost.
+Financial instruments of the company comprise cash and cash equivalents, trade receivables and trade payables.
+They are expressed at fair value in the financial statements, which is at cost.